MartinSeeler/Advent-of-Code/README.md

-# Advent-of-Code-2020
+# Advent of Code

-My solutions to Advent of Code 2020
+My solutions to Advent of Code